 When it comes to workplace technologies, there are five key areas where IT leaders should focus their efforts:

-Focus on the end user.
-Recognize that IT can no longer dictate how systems are delivered.
-Users now expect to be able to get their work done wherever they are, on any type of device – from smartphones and tablets to traditional desktop computers.
-IT must enable work in any and every manner that best suits this new—and very productive—type of end user, while also protecting company data.
-Mobile device management is becoming more sophisticated, more critical and, thankfully, more “doable.”
-Just be sure not to dictate to, but rather collaborate with, end users, helping them become more productive by working with them to get the most out of technology.
+Focus on the end user—Recognize that IT can no longer dictate how systems are delivered.
+Users now expect to be able to get their work done wherever they are, on any type of device – from smartphones and tablets to traditional desktop PCs.

-Give them apps.
-Users want to access all corporate applications on all of their devices all of the time—and all those applications must work the same, no matter what the device.
-Successful companies work to support this trend.
+Give them apps—Users want to access all corporate applications on all of their devices all of the time – and all those applications must work the same, whatever the device.
+Successful companies support this trend.
 It’s important to recognize that building and supporting a corporate “app store” tends to drive more custom application development.
-In addition to providing the app store, support must be provided to developers, helping them build quality apps that meet IT needs as well as business needs.

-Embrace “workplace as a service.”
-Cloud services are quickly moving into the enterprise, often without IT involvement, and successful IT leaders are establishing policies and avoiding trouble by getting ahead of this trend.
-Be wary of potential legal—and brand reputation—ramifications regarding where corporate data resides.
-On the other hand, considering that the level of offerings from managed service providers has improved significantly, along with their security, do you really need to spend your precious and diminishing time managing servers?
-Consider outsourcing commoditized services such as e-mail and calendaring.
+Embrace “workplace as a service”—Cloud services are quickly moving into the enterprise, often without IT involvement, and successful IT leaders are establishing policies and avoiding trouble by getting ahead of this trend.
+Be wary of potential legal – and brand reputation – ramifications regarding where corporate data resides.

 Larry Socher is global managing director of Accenture’s Network and Workplace practices.

 Subscribe to read the artice on blogs.wsj.com